-The MSH-M Series inverter/charger uses both AC and DC electrical systems, therefore each electrical system is required to be properly connected to a permanent, common "ground" reference.
-An inverter that is properly grounded limits the risk of electrical shock, reduces radio frequency noise, and minimizes excessive surge voltages induced by lightning.
-The installation must ensure there is a well-defined, very low resistance path from the electrical system to the grounding system.
-The low resistance path helps stabilize the electrical system voltage with respect to ground and carries fault currents directly to ground, causing a fuse to blow or a circuit breaker to trip if the electrical system malfunctions (i.e., short circuits).
-To understand how the conductors in the electrical circuit will be connected to the system ground, review the following terms along with Figure 2-10:
+The inverter/charger should always be connected to a permanent, grounded wiring system.
+A properly grounded system limits the risk of electrical shock, reduces radio frequency noise from the inverter, and minimizes excessive surge voltages induced by lightning.
+Ensure there is a well-defined, low-resistance path from the electrical system to the grounding system.
+The low-resistance path helps stabilize the electrical system voltage with respect to ground and carries fault currents directly to ground if the electrical system malfunctions.
+Review the following terms to understand how the conductors in the electrical circuit will be connected to the system ground:

-- Grounded Conductor (GC): The wire in the electrical system that normally carries current (i.e., AC neutral and DC negative), and is intentionally connected or "bonded" to the ground system.
-This wire, or the ends of this wire, should be colored white or gray. - Equipment Grounding Conductor (EGC): A wire that does not normally carry current and is used to connect the exposed metal parts of equipment-that might be accidentally energized-to the grounding electrode or to the grounded conductor. - Grounding Electrode Conductor (GEC): The wire that does not normally carry current and connects the grounded conductor and/or the equipment grounding conductor to the common ground reference, usually at the ground busbar in the service equipment. - Grounding Electrode (GE): A conducting element that establishes an electrical connection for a common ground reference.
-In vehicles, it is usually the chassis or frame; in vessels, it is the largest metal item onboard, usually the main engine frame. - System Bonding Jumper (SBJ): The connection or "bond" between the grounded conductor in the electrical system (AC neutral/DC negative) and the equipment grounding conductor.
+- Grounded Conductor (GC): The wire/cable in the electrical system that normally carries current (usually AC neutral and/or DC negative), and is intentionally connected or "bonded" to the ground system.
+This wire, or the ends of this wire, should be colored white or gray. - Equipment Grounding Conductor (EGC): A wire/cable that does not normally carry current and is used to connect the exposed metal parts of equipment-that might be accidentally energized-to the grounding electrode system or to the grounded conductor.
+This wire, or the ends of this wire, should be green or green with a yellow stripe; this wire can be bare copper. - Grounding Electrode Conductor (GEC): The wire/cable that does not normally carry current and connects the grounded conductor and/or the equipment grounding conductor to the grounding electrode at the service equipment. - Grounding Electrode (GE): A ground rod or conducting element that establishes an electrical connection to the earth. - System bonding jumper (SBJ): The connection between the grounded circuit conductor in the electrical system and the equipment grounding conductor at a separately derived system.